tjanczuk/edge/README.md

 * Download Edge.js sources and build x64 release
 * Run Edge.js tests using both Mono and CoreCLR

-This process takes about 15 minutes on a Debian Wheezy x64 running on a 4 core with 16GB RAM.
 If successful, your machine will have all the prerequisites to `npm install edge`.

 ### Ubuntu, starting from a clean VM (i.e. taking the high road)

-If you have a fresh Ubuntu 12.04 x64 installation, the most convenient way of installing Edge.js with all prerequisites is by running:
+If you have a fresh Ubuntu 14.04 x64 installation, the most convenient way of installing Edge.js with all prerequisites is by running:

 ```bash
 sudo bash -c 'bash <(wget -qO- https://raw.githubusercontent.com/medicomp/edge/master/tools/ubuntu_12.04_clean_install.sh)'